-It's raining roses, carnations, and baby’s breath in the lobby of 1515 Broadway in Times Square.
-16,000 freshly-cut flowers were arranged and suspended from the ceiling in January, and over the course of three months they will slowly dry and preserve into a more permanent sculptural installation.
+It's raining roses, carnations, and baby’s breath.
+16,000 freshly-cut flowers were arranged and suspended from the ceiling of 1515 Broadway in Times Square in January 2015, and over the course of three months they will slowly dry and preserve into a more permanent sculptural installation.

 Artist Rebecca Louise Law, who frequently works with flowers to create ephemeral structures, grew up in the London countryside, loving nature.
 Law hopes the floral installation will be a “tranquil space of nature, a buffer from the crazy,” she says in the interview, below.
 See a timelapse of how the work came together, and close ups of the piece.

-The work will be on view until early April in the Viacom lobby, 1515 Broadway, New York.
+The work was on view until April 2015 in the Viacom lobby, 1515 Broadway, New York.